KITA VOLUNTEER PAGE

 REQUIRED

-• We ask that clinical staff purchase insurance.
+We ask that clinical staff purchase insurance.
 You know your coverage best, if you need to purchase liability insurance to cover this type of program, and have not done so already, please procure it.
 We suggest HPSO.com to attain this coverage.
 For reimbursement, please submit a receipt to smosher@campkita.com and let us know the best address to send you a check.
-If you have your own private insurance, please make sure the addresses of 295 Maple Lane, Livermore and 114 E Shore Drive, Acton Maine are included in coverage.
+If you have your own private insurance, please make sure the address 114 E Shore Drive, Acton Maine is included in coverage.

 Resource Links